PKua007/rampack/doc/shapes.md

 * ***primary_axis*** (*= None*)

   The primary axis of the shape - Array of 3 Floats.
-It may not be normalized (the normalization is done automatically).
+It does not have to be normalized (the normalization is done automatically).
 If the shape does not have the primary axis, `None` should be passed instead.

 * ***secondary_axis*** (*= None*)

   The secondary axis of the shape - Array of 3 Floats.
-It may not be normalized (the normalization is done automatically).
+It does not have to be normalized (the normalization is done automatically).
 If the shape does not have the primary axis, `None` should be passed instead. `secondary_axis` can be defined only if `primary_axis` is not `None`.